OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

     * Note that transceivers are specified in the cable kit BOM so all that is required from site IT is the provisioning of a QSFP28 switchport
+    * Jumboframes: Determine remote site MTU.
+Ping test.
   * 3x routed public IPs

     * One for each ingress host and a third for the VIP
-  * Outbound rules: http, https
+  * Outbound rules: tcp/http, tcp/https
-  * Inbound rules: http, https
+  * Inbound rules: tcp/http, tcp/https
   * Verify with test endpoint machine that connections work
 * Submit Ticket for Custom Boot ISO (help@osn.mghpcc.org)